A Brief History of the NPG and "Celebrating Prince"

 “’Thunder,’ the album opener, is a straightforward melody buried under an ornate production that features o throwing in synth-sitar loops, heavy guitars, and hard drum beats — establishing the album’s sonic trademarks — before it explodes into a coda showcasing some of Prince’s virtuosity.
 It’s more confident than almost anything on Graffiti Bridge but unlike a lot of Prince’s classic album openers, it’s merely a musical appetizer for what follows."

 The configuration of the band may change with each segment of the "Celebrating Prince" tour but always with NPG alumni making up the majority - if not the entire band.
-At the core is Morris Hayes (MD and keyboards – joined the NPG in 1992), Tony Mosley (guitar and vocals – joined the NPG in 1990), Kirk Johnson (drums – joined the NPG in 1990), Damon Dickson (percussion, background vocals and dancer – joined the NPG in 1990) and others – Tommy Barbarella (keyboards - joined in 1990), Levi Seacer Jr. (guitar- joined in 1990), Sonny Thompson (bass - joined in 1990), Michael Bland (drums - joined in 1990), Chance Howard (keyboards), Mono Neon (bass), Mike Scott (guitar), Ida Nielsen (bass), Donna Grantis (guitar), Andrew Gouche (bass), Kat Dyson (guitar), Keith Anderson (sax), and the Hornheadz (1990-1996) have all joined them on live performances in the past year.
-And Homer O'Dell, the guitarist for the Grammy-nominated Mint Condition, has joined them as well when work schedules have not allowed for other NPG guitarists to perform on a particular date or tour.
+At the core is Morris Hayes (MD and keyboards – joined the NPG in 1992), Tony Mosley (guitar and vocals – joined the NPG in 1990), Sonny Thompson (bass - joined in 1990), Damon Dickson (percussion, background vocals and dancer – joined the NPG in 1990) along with other alumni as schedules allow – Tommy Barbarella (keyboards - joined in 1990), Levi Seacer Jr. (guitar- joined in 1990), Chance Howard (keyboards), Mono Neon (bass), Mike Scott (guitar), Ida Nielsen (bass), Donna Grantis (guitar), Josh Dunham (bass), Andrew Gouche (bass), Kat Dyson (guitar), Keith Anderson (sax player in the NPG Hornz), Kenni Holmen (sax player in the NPG Hornheadz) and/or the entire ensemble of NPG Hornheadz (1990-1996).
+Homer O'Dell, the guitarist for the Grammy-nominated Mint Condition, frequently joins them as well when Levi Seacer or other former NPG guitarists are not available.